omergilani/omergilani.github.io/_pages/about.md

 ---

 {: style="text-align: justify" }
 Welcome to my Research and Teaching website.
-I am an Associate Professor in Department of Biomedical Engineering and Sciences [(BMES)](http://www.nust.edu.pk/INSTITUTIONS/Schools/SMME/Departments/DBE/Faculty/Pages/Dr-Syed-Omer-Gilani.aspx) at the National University of Sciences and Technology [(NUST)](http://nust.edu.pk), Islamabad, Pakistan.
-I am also serving as head of BMES department and deputy director of the ICT department at SMME.
-I joined NUST in 2013 after completing my PhD in Electrical and Computer Engineering from the National University of Singapore (NUS).
-Before this, I worked as a Research Engineer at Interactive Multimedia Lab, Singapore (2006-2008) and Intelligent Transportation Research Group, Sweden (2004-2006).

-I have been active in academic research since 2004.
-My research interests include computer vision, medical signal and image analysis, machine learning, computer graphics, control systems, and electronics.
-My PhD dissertation was focused on developing computational model of visual saliency.

-I am a senior member of IEEE (USA), IET (UK), and IMechE (UK).
-I regularly review manuscripts for IEEE Access, Journal of Biomedical Signal and Control and chair technical tracks at international conferences (RTCES'17, ICIP'18, ICGCET'18, APICEE'19, ICR'19).
+Dr. Syed Omer Gilani is a faculty member in the Department of Electrical, Computer, and Biomedical Engineering at Abu Dhabi University.
+He has over a decade of experience in academic research, leadership, and interdisciplinary innovation.
+Dr. Gilani earned his PhD in Electrical and Computer Engineering from the National University of Singapore and has held progressive academic and administrative roles, including serving as an Associate Pro- fessor and Head of Department at the National University of Sciences and Technology (NUST), Pakistan.
+His research focuses on signal processing, machine learning, healthcare analytics, and intelligent assistive systems.
+His work includes applications in rehabilita- tion robotics, biomedical signal analysis, medical imaging, and human-centered intelligent technologies.
+He has authored an extensive portfolio of peer-reviewed publications in in- ternational journals and has led and co-led multiple competitive research grants advancing AI-driven healthcare solutions.
+In addition to research, Dr. Gilani actively contributes to academic leadership, mentoring, and professional service.
+As a Senior Member of IEEE and a professionally accredited engineer, he is recognized for advancing impactful research and fostering innovation at the intersection of engineering and healthcare.